Strictly Come Dancing 2018: See the star-studded rumoured line up

 Rumoured Strictly line up: Holly Willoughby

-Holly Willoughby fans have been desperate to see her on Strictly for years, and just a few weeks ago the mum-of-three revealed that she WILL do the show – but on one huge condition.
+Holly Willoughby fans have been desperate to see her on Strictly for years, and earlier this year the mum-of-three revealed that she WILL do the show – but on one huge condition.

 Rumoured Strictly line up: Gemma Collins